ehector/DDIMM/README.md

 # DDIMM

-This repository is an R package implementing methods in the following two publications:
+This repository is an R package implementing methods from the following two publications:
 - Emily C. Hector and Peter X.-K. Song (2020).
 A distributed and integrated method of moments for high-dimensional correlated data analysis.
 Journal of the American Statistical Association, pages 1–14. doi: 10.1080/01621459.2020.1736082.
 - Emily C. Hector and Peter X.-K. Song (2020).
 Doubly distributed supervised learning and inference with high-dimensional correlated outcomes.